elopezaguilera/exoplanets/README.md

 For the two year mission, the sky was segmented into 26 sectors, each of which will be the focus of investigation for 27 days.
 TESS will spend the first year exploring the 13 sectors that cover the Southern Hemisphere, before rotating to explore the Northern Hemisphere during year two.

 Pictures will be taken, at a given frequency, to create a Satellite Image Time Series (SITS) for each sector.
 Once collected, SITS are passed through a highly complex data-processing pipeline, developed by NASA [2].
 During the first stage, calibration finds the optimal set of pixels representing each target star.
-Aggregate brightness is extracted from the sequence and the pixels associated with each star, to create a light curve (time series) for each target star.
-The raw light curve is processed to remove: noise, trends and other factors introduced by the satellite itself.
+Aggregate brightness is then extracted from the sequence and the pixels associated with each star, to create a light curve (one-dimensional time-series) for each target star.
+The raw light curve is processed to remove noise, trends and other factors introduced by the satellite itself.
 The final result is the corrected flux from the star, referred to from now on as a light curve.

-Light curves are the subject of study when attempting to detect exoplanets.
+Light curves are the main subject of study when attempting to detect exoplanets.
 Variations in brightness of the target stars may indicate the presence of a transiting planet.
 The preprocessing pipeline searches for signals consistent with transiting planets, in order to identify planet candidates or Threshold Crossing Events (TCEs).
 However, the list of TCEs will likely contain a large number of false positives, caused by eclipsing binary systems, background eclipsing binaries or simple noise.

 At this stage, machine learning (ML) comes into play.
 In this paper we propose a Bayesian Neural Network [3] to try and classify the extracted TCEs as real planets or false positives.
-We will take advantage of the strength of kdb+/q to deal with time-series data and embedPy [4] to import the necessary python ML libraries.
+We will take advantage of the strength of kdb+/q to manipulate and analyze time-series data, and embedPy [4] to import the necessary python ML libraries.

 The technical dependencies required for the below work are as follows: